-The objectives of this study were to (i) quantify fluxes (we use the term flux to describe the "emission of gas per unit area per unit time") and isotopic composition of N_2O emitted from a grassland site in central Switzerland, (ii) map emissions explicitly in space and time by using flux chambers to repeatedly determine the isotopic composition of N_2O emitted from soil during the day, (iii) use the obtained data to source partition major soil microbial processes by carrying out end-member mixing model analysis, and (iv) assess the process parameterization of the biogeochemical model LandscapeDNDC by comparing measured fluxes and isotopic signatures of N_2O with results obtained using the LandscapeDNDC-SIMONE modeling framework.
+The objectives of this study were to i) quantify fluxes $^1$ and isotopic composition of $N_2O$ emitted from a grassland site in central Switzerland, ii) map emissions explicitly in space and time by using flux-chambers to repeatedly determine the isotopic composition of $N_2O$ emitted from soil during the day, iii) use the obtained data to source partition major soil microbial processes by carrying out end-member mixing model analysis and iv) assess the process parameterization of the biogeochemical model LandscapeDNDC by comparing measured fluxes and isotopic signatures of $N_2O$ with results obtained using the LandscapeDNDC-SIMONE modelling framework.

-2. Material and Methods
+2 Material and Methods

 2.1.
-Characterization of the Research Site Beromünster
+Characterization of the research site Beromünster

 2.1.1.
-Study Site
+Study site

-The study site is located on top of a hill at 797 m a.s.l in the vicinity of the decommissioned radio tall tower of Beromünster (BRM; N: $47^{\circ}11'22''$, E: $8^{\circ}10'32''$) in central Switzerland.
+The study site is located on top of a hill at 797 m a.s.l in the vicinity of the decommissioned radio tall-tower of Beromünster (BRM; N: $47^{\circ}11'22''$ E: $8^{\circ}10'32''$ ) in central Switzerland.
 BRM was established as a measurement station for GHG monitoring within the SNF Sinergia project CarboCount (Oney et al., 2015) and in 2016 integrated to the Swiss National Air Pollution Monitoring Network (NABEL).
-In 2017, the mean annual precipitation and temperature were 1,142 mm and 9.1°C, respectively.
-The experimental site was a $10 \text{ m} \times 30 \text{ m}$ area, which is part of a 3-ha grassland west of the tall tower (Figure S1 in the supporting information).
-The grasslands surrounding the Beromünster tower were grazed by cattle during the study period.
+In 2017, the mean annual precipitation and temperature were 1142 mm and 9.1 °C, respectively.
+The experimental site was a 10 m × 30 m area, which is part of a 3-ha grassland west of the tall-tower (Figure S1).
+The grasslands surrounding the Beromünster tower were grazed by cattle during the study-period.
 Soil properties at the BRM study site are given in Table 1.